johnfarnell/cellsimulator/README.md

    ##### `- Once the next generation is done, User can trigger "next generation" again.`

 Of particular note is the  idea that a cell `comes to life`.
-Look out for cells appearing on the opposite side of the board from 3 or more cells that become active on the board's edge
+Look out for cells appearing on the opposite side of the board from 3 or more cells that become active on the board's edge.
+Each active cell is represented as a black dot on the page, an inactive cell is invisible.

 A simulation can either end with